turboderp/exllamav2/README.md

 In my tests, this scheme allows Llama2 70B to run on a single 24 GB GPU with a full (4k) context, producing coherent and mostly stable output with 2.55 bits per weight.
 13B models run at 2.65 bits within 8 GB of VRAM, although currently none of them uses GQA which effectively limits the context size to 2048.
-In either case it's unlikely that the model will fit alongside a desktop environment, though.
+In either case it's unlikely that the model will fit alongside a desktop environment.
 For now.

 [![chat_screenshot](doc/llama2_70b_chat_thumb.png)](doc/llama2_70b_chat.png)
 [![chat_screenshot](doc/codellama_13b_instruct_thumb.png)](doc/codellama_13b_instruct.png)